r-alekseev/kong-churnzero/README.md

     ```

-2. Apply the `openwhisk` plugin to the API on Kong
+2. Apply the `churnzero` plugin to the API on Kong

     ```bash
     $ curl -i -X POST http://localhost:8001/apis/test-api/plugins \